5 (streaming service)

+History

+The service went live on 26 June 2008.

 As Five Download, the service offered downloads in Windows Media Video format of the US imports CSI, House and Grey's Anatomy.
 Individual episodes could be 'rented', with some episodes available seven days before they appeared on TV.

 More varied content from Channel 5's programming has become available since June 2008, with a wider prevalence of free content offered for 30 days after broadcast.
 In January 2009, Demand 5 began to offer content in the Flash Video format, allowing users with Apple Macintosh computers to access their content.

+In December 2018, Demand 5 for all platforms carrying shows from Channel 5 was retired.

+On November 1, 2023, Paramount announced that it would merge My5 with Pluto TV in the UK, with its full launch date set to be planned for the second half of 2024.
+These plans would be shelved with the announcement on 20 August 2024 that the service would instead be revamped and, along with Channel 5, would be rebranded as simply 5 on 12 March 2025.

 Web platforms

-My5 website
+5 website

-My5 is the main source of on-demand programmes from Viacom services like Channel 5, 5Star and Pluto TV.
+5 is the main source of on-demand programmes from Viacom services like 5, 5Star and Pluto TV.
 It offers a seven-day catch-up service as well as an archive of past shows.

-Facebook

-My5 launched on Facebook in August 2010, becoming the first television network in the world to embed its programming into the social networking site.

-SeeSaw

-My5 had been available on SeeSaw since the launch of the service, with access to My5's archive of shows such as Cowboy Builders, Fifth Gear, Home and Away, Neighbours and many more.
-In September 2011, all My5 content was removed from SeeSaw.

-TV.com

-In February 2010, My5 launched on TV.com with around 250 hours of archive content as well as catch-up.
-This represented the first major deal for long-form content in Europe for TV.com.
-As part of the deal, advertising is sold by Channel 5's now-relative company CBS Interactive.

 YouTube

-My5 is also partly available on YouTube, launching in the United Kingdom on 4 December 2009.
+5 is also partly available on YouTube, launching in the United Kingdom on 4 December 2009.
 My5's catch-up content reaches YouTube shortly after TV transmission and users are able to browse 250 hours of the broadcaster's archive content.